karan9123/Tale-Docs/Relationships.md

     - Grandfather: Father of [Father, Mother]
     - Grandmother: Mother of [Father, Mother]

 2. **Parents**

-    - Father: Husband to [Mother], Father of [User, Siblings]
+    - Father : Direct
-    - Mother: Wife to [Father], Mother of [User, Siblings]
+    - Mother: Direct

 3. **Siblings**

-    - Brother: Son of [Father, Mother], Brother of [User, Other Siblings]
-    - Sister: Daughter of [Father, Mother], Sister of [User, Other Siblings]
+    - Brother: Direct
+    - Sister: Direct

 4. **Stepfamily**

-    - Stepfather: Husband of [Mother], Stepfather of [User, Step-Siblings]
+    - Stepfather: Husband of [Mother], Ex-Husband of [Mother]
-    - Stepmother: Wife of [Father], Stepmother of [User, Step-Siblings]
+    - Stepmother: Wife of [Father], Ex-Wife of [Father]
     - Stepbrother: Son of [Stepfather or Stepmother], Stepbrother of [User]
     - Stepsister: Daughter of [Stepfather or Stepmother], Stepsister of [User]
+    - Stepson: Son of [Wife], Son of [Ex-Wife], Son of [Husband], Son of [Ex-Husband]
+    - Stepdaughter: Daughter of [Wife], Daughter of [Ex-Wife], Daughter of [Husband], Daughter of [Ex-Husband]

 5. **In-laws**

     - Father-in-law: Father of [Spouse]
     - Mother-in-law: Mother of [Spouse]
     - Brother-in-law: Brother of [Spouse], Husband of [Sister]
     - Sister-in-law: Sister of [Spouse], Wife of [Brother]

 6. **Children**

     - Son: Son of [User, Spouse/Partner]
     - Daughter: Daughter of [User, Spouse/Partner]

 7. **Extended Family**

     - Uncle: Brother of [Father, Mother]
     - Aunt: Sister of [Father, Mother]
     - Cousin: Child of [Uncle, Aunt]

 8. **Godparents and Godchildren**

-    - Godfather: Godfather of [User, User's Children]
+    - Godfather: Direct
-    - Godmother: Godmother of [User, User's Children]
+    - Godmother: Direct
-    - Godson: Godson to [User]
+    - Godson: Direct
-    - Goddaughter: Goddaughter to [User]
+    - Goddaughter: Direct

 9. **Significant Others**

     - Husband: Husband of [User]